Written by on . Last updated June 23rd, 2026.

 Earthquake Intensity Map based on Shakemap Data provided by USGS.

 People that feel an earthquake may report their experience to the US Geographic Survey.
-Currently, 51 people have reported shaking in 44 places in 2 countries (Italy, Bosnia and Herzegovina).We keep updating this article as more ground reports become available.
+Currently, 54 people have reported shaking in 47 places in 3 countries (Italy, Bosnia and Herzegovina, Libya).We keep updating this article as more ground reports become available.
 You may report that you felt this earthquake here.

 Places with most reports: